What Are Profile Lights and Where Are They Best Used

 Picking a profile light involves knowing its housing and its LED aspect.
 Lafit Lighting has a number of profiles that are suited for different applications and performance levels:

-• Skyline 0509, an in-channel with approximately 3 W per foot, is best where subtlety is paramount, good for low-width coves or beneath shelving.
+• Skyline 0509: An in-channel with 3W/ft, best for subtlety in low-width coves or shelving.

-• Skyline 0808, 1212, and 1530 provide greater wattage and surface mounting appropriate to task lighting or aesthetic light runs in studies and kitchens.
+• Skyline 0808, 1212, and 1530: Greater wattage and surface mounting appropriate to task lighting.

-• Skyline 4633, recessed at about 7 W per foot, is balanced, trim but light enough for medium-sized uses like living room coves or foyer areas.
+• Skyline 4633: Recessed at 7W/ft, balanced for living room coves or foyer areas.

-Living Room: Ceiling Coves, Media Walls, and Spatial Softening
+Living Room: Ceiling Coves and Media Walls

 Ceilings are usually blank walls in a lounge.
 Profile lighting in ceiling coves produces soft uplight or edge light to increase apparent height.
 A recessed Skyline 4633 strip placed near the underside of a floating ceiling edge produces an even glow that illuminates the room without visual distraction.
 A suspended Skyline 3136 behind media furniture can add depth without screen glare.